Moss Hart: Career

-Throughout the 1930s, Hart worked both with and without Kaufman on several musicals and revues, including Face the Music (1932); As Thousands Cheer (1933), with songs by Irving Berlin; Jubilee (musical) (1935), with songs by Cole Porter; and I'd Rather Be Right (1937), with songs by Richard Rodgers and Lorenz Hart.
-(Lorenz Hart and Moss Hart were not related.)
+Throughout the 1930s, Hart worked both with and without Kaufman on several musicals and revues, including Face the Music (1932); As Thousands Cheer (1933), with songs by Irving Berlin; Jubilee (1935), with songs by Cole Porter; and I'd Rather Be Right (1937), with songs by Richard Rodgers and Lorenz Hart (not related).
 After George Washington Slept Here (1940), Kaufman and Hart called it quits.

-Hart continued to write plays after parting with Kaufman, such as Christopher Blake (1946) and Light Up the Sky (1948), as well as the book for the musical Lady In The Dark (1941), with songs by Kurt Weill and Ira Gershwin.
+After parting with Kaufman, Hart continued to write plays, such as Christopher Blake (1946) and Light Up the Sky (1948), and wrote the book for the musical Lady In The Dark (1941), with songs by Kurt Weill and Ira Gershwin.
 However, he became best known during this period as a director.
 Among the Broadway hits he staged were Junior Miss (1941), Dear Ruth (1944) and Anniversary Waltz (1954).

 By far his biggest hit was the musical My Fair Lady (1956), adapted from George Bernard Shaw's Pygmalion, with book and lyrics by Alan Jay Lerner and music by Frederick Loewe.
 The show ran over six years and won a Tony Award for Best Musical.
 Hart picked up the Tony for Best Director.

 Hart was the host of an early television game show, Answer Yes or No, in 1950.
 Arlene Francis was one of the panelists.

 In 1950 Hart was host of the game show Answer Yes or No on NBC television.

 Hart also wrote some screenplays, including Gentleman's Agreement (1947) (for which he received an Oscar nomination), Hans Christian Andersen (1952) and A Star Is Born (1954).
 His memoir Act One: An Autobiography (1950) was adapted for film in 1963, with George Hamilton portraying Hart.

 The last show Hart directed was the Lerner and Loewe musical Camelot (1960).
 During a troubled out-of-town tryout, Hart had a heart attack.
 The show opened before he fully recovered, but he and Lerner reworked it after the opening.
 That, along with huge pre-sales and a cast performance on The Ed Sullivan Show, helped ensure the expensive production was a hit.